Nursery

 Our nursery children are taught and supported by our highly qualified early years staff:

-Miss Stritch - Reception teacher & EYFS Lead
+Miss Stritch - Reception Teacher & EYFS Lead

 Each child is allocated a Key Worker who will work closely with them throughout their time at Middleforth Minis.
 This special relationship helps children to feel safe, supported and confident as they settle into nursery life.
 Our Key Workers take time to really get to know each child, ensuring that learning experiences are carefully planned around their individual interests, needs and stages of development.
 Children are always at the heart of everything we do.